How To Run A 2 Hour Half Marathon Pace

 Working with a coach significantly improves your chances of earning a medal after the race, like one of those we can find at GSJJ.

-8. Fuel & hydrate well
+8. Fuel & Hydrate Well

 Your body is the instrument that you will be using to get you to your race goal.
 It only makes sense that you need to fuel and hydrate it well if you want it to perform at its peak capability.